Aiven-Open/klaw-docs/docs/cluster-connectivity-setup/sr-cluster-ssl-protocol.md

 ## Configure SSL protocol

-Follow the steps below to configure and connect to a Schema Registry cluster with Klaw using SSL protocol:
+Follow the steps below to configure and connect to a schema registry cluster with Klaw using SSL protocol:

 1. In the Klaw web interface, navigate to **Environments**, and click